rdeutz/rebuildK2imageCache/README.md

 2) Check Variables, use a size of 0 for not processing this image size

-3) run it "php -f rebuild.php"
+3) run it "php -f rebuild.php" (it overwrites existing files without notice)